volcano-sh/volcano/docs/design/usage-based-scheduling.md

       - name: usage  # usage based scheduling plugin
         arguments:
           thresholds:
-            CPUUsageAvg.5m: 90 # The node whose average usage in 5 minute is higher than 90% will be filtered in predicating stage
+            CPUUsageAvg.5m: 90 # The node whose average usage in 5 minute is higher than 90% will be filtered in predicating stage, The supported configuration time is 5m, 10m, 15m, 30m, 1h, 1d.
-            MEMUsageAvg.5m: 80 # The node whose average usage in 5 minute is higher than 80% will be filtered in predicating stage
+            MEMUsageAvg.5m: 80 # The node whose average usage in 5 minute is higher than 80% will be filtered in predicating stage, The supported configuration time is 5m, 10m, 15m, 30m, 1h, 1d.
   - plugins:
       - name: overcommit
       - name: drf